 Natracare products are made from only natural materials and zero plastic, which means you can even hot compost your period products!

 You can’t really go wrong with composting; it’s an amazing natural process and you will always end up with the same result – only the time it takes and the richness of your compost may vary.

 There are many other types of composting which we haven’t mentioned in this post, these include vermicomposting, wormery composting and Bokashi composting.

-Did you know all our pads, tampons, panty liners and wipes are suitable for hot composting?
+All our pads, tampons, panty liners and wipes are suitable for hot composting!
 Take a look at our compostable products.